 6. Register a Domain Name

 Once you’ve selected a business name it’s time to start securing your online business assets and the first one is a domain for your website.
 Try to get a domain name that matches your exact business name.
-If you’re not able to find a domain name with your business name, then choose one that closely matches.
+If you’re not able to find a domain name with your business name, then choose the best next match.

 For example: If your business name is “Destiny Events” try to secure “destinyevents.com”.
 If that is already taken, then go for something such as “DestinyEventsAtlanta” (provided you’re located in Atlanta!).